zesage/motion_sensors/README.md

 # motion_sensors

-Flutter plugin for accessing the Android and iOS accelerometer gyroscope and magnetometer sensors.
+Flutter plugin for accessing the Android and iOS accelerometer, gyroscope, magnetometer and orientation sensors.

 ## Getting Started